glouppe/info8002-large-scale-data-systems/lecture3.md

     - Only affects performance, not correctness.
 - Can we modify Lazy RB to not use a perfect failure detector?
     - Assume all nodes have failed.
-    - Best-effort broadcast all received messages.
+    - BEB broadcast all received messages.

 ---